nalsi/Info813/Report_8.md

 the second test.

-In order to rule out the effects of students' aptitude on their evaluation, all the students are randomly splitted into two groups.
+In order to rule out the effects of students' aptitude on their evaluation, all the students are randomly split into two groups.
 The sample size and the mean test scores are shown below.

     ## List of 2